abhigupta768/optum-stratethon/README.md

-# Springfield Challenge
+# ICU Patient Care - Optum Challenge

-This repository contains the code for our submission for Springfield Challenge held in Techfest 2018 which won us the first prize.
+This repository contains the code for our submission for Optum Challenge.

 # Installation Instructions

-## Ubuntu 16.04

 First you need to install Node.js.
 If you already have Node.js installed, skip the following commands.